Skip to content

 • DirectivityTF: Stores transfer functions of a sound source based on the position of the listener and the sources.

-• SOSFilters: Stores coefficients for second-order sections of a filter, which can be fixed or vary based on distance, azimuth, and/or elevation.
+• SOSCoefficients: Stores coefficients for second-order sections of a filter, which can be fixed or vary based on distance, azimuth, and/or elevation.

 • AmbisonicBIR: Stores the impulse responses of the virtual loudspeakers in the ambisonic domains, in order to achieve a process with simultaneous impulse responses convolution and ambisonic decoding.